anthonydb/practical-sql/faq-updates-errata.md

 #### Working with pgAdmin: Changes to pgAdmin app

-**Browser app:** Figure 1 on page xxxiii of the Introduction shows the pgAdmin app's opening screen.
-Beginning with version 3.0 of pgAdmin, released in April 2018, the application loads as a tab within your default web browser.
-Previous versions of pgAdmin run as a standalone desktop application.
+**Browser/web app:** Figure 1 on page xxxiii of the Introduction shows the pgAdmin app's opening screen.
+Beginning with version 5.0, released in February 2021, pgAdmin loads as a standalone application.
+From version 3.0 to version 4.30, pgAdmin loaded as a tab within your default web browser.
 All other functionality for pgAdmin described in the book remains the same.
-Early copies of the book show pgAdmin as a standalone app.
-This has been updated in more recent printings.
+Various printings of the book reference the different ways the application loads.

 **Master password:** Beginning with version 4.7 of pgAdmin, released in May 2019, the application asks you to set a "master password" that's used in addition to the database password set on installation.